25 Ways To Play with Your New Baby! (Baby Activities for 0-3 months)

 I had a hard time with this one at first, since it seemed silly to read to your newborn who can’t see more than a foot in front of him!

-BUT, all the research points to how important reading is, even early on, so you better believe we read!
+BUT, all the research points to how important and what a great activity reading is, even early on, so you better believe we read!

 Grab a book with contrasting colors (think black and white, or bright opposites – this one has both!) and read!